geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

 $apiUsername ="apiUsername";
 $merchant ="MerchatId";
 ```
-Define the interaction.returnUrl.
+## 4. Define the interaction.returnUrl.

-The gateway will need the returnUrl to redirect the payer to the shop site.
-Possibly, when redirected the payer can presented with the payment status or any desired message including a receipt.
+The gateway will need the returnUrl to redirect the payer after the checkout session.
+Possibly, when redirected the payer can be  presented with the payment status or any desired message including a receipt.
 Hence we must provide the interaction.returnUrl in the Create Checkout Session operation.

 ```php
 $returnUrl = "https://returnurl.com";
 ```
-Generate and define the API Password
+## 5. Generate and define the API Password

 You should generate the API password in the Merchant Administration Portal.
-As earlier indicated, the merchant profile must be enabled for API, Batch, and "Use Password Authentication" privileges.
-To access Merchant Administration, we need to login to the merchant portal.
-Administrator login credentials will be provided to you by NBM when you are successfully boarded onto the gateway.
+Administrator login credentials will be provided to you by NBM when you are successfully on boarded to the gateway.
 As an administrator, you should create a new operator with permissions to generate the API password.

-This is the API password you will use to authenticate API requests made from your web server to the gateway.

 Then in the code define and assign the apiPassword as below.

 ```php
 $apiPassword ="yourMerchantPortalGeneratedApiPassword";
 ```
-Define the base url for requesting the checkout session.
+## 6. Define the base url for requesting the checkout session.

 ```php
 $baseUrl =  "https://nbm.gateway.mastercard.com/api/nvp/version/49";

 ```
 Then we need to Initiate a curl with the Create Checkout Session operation.
-The request should include the payment and the interaction data, as well as the completion instructions.
-For this case, the needed data has been defined above.
+The request should include the payment and the interaction data, as well as the completion instructions. we have already defined the needed parameters as above.

 ```php
 $ch = curl_init();